Josephus: Literary influence and translations

 On the Jewish side, Josephus was far more obscure, as he was perceived as a traitor.
 Rabbinical writings for a millennium after his death (e.g. the Mishnah) almost never call out Josephus by name, although they sometimes tell parallel tales of the same events that Josephus narrated.
 An Italian Jew writing in the 10th century indirectly brought Josephus back to prominence among Jews: he authored the Yosippon, which paraphrases Pseudo-Hegesippus's Latin version of The Jewish War, a Latin version of Antiquities, as well as other works.
-The epitomist also adds in their own snippets of history at times.
+The epitomist also adds in his own snippets of history at times.
 Jews generally distrusted Christian translations of Josephus until the Haskalah ("Jewish Enlightenment") in the 19th century, when sufficiently "neutral" vernacular language translations were made.
-Kalman Schulman finally created a translation of the Greek text of Josephus into Hebrew in 1863, although many rabbis continued to prefer the Yosippon version.
+Kalman Schulman finally created a Hebrew translation of the Greek text of Josephus in 1863, although many rabbis continued to prefer the Yosippon version.
 By the 20th century, Jewish attitudes toward Josephus had softened, as he gave the Jews a respectable place in classical history.
 Various parts of his work were reinterpreted as more inspiring and favorable to the Jews than the Renaissance translations by Christians had been.
-Notably, the last stand at Masada (described in The Jewish War), which had been interpreted as insane and fanatical in earlier eras, received a more positive reinterpretation as an inspiring call to action in this period.
+Notably, the last stand at Masada (described in The Jewish War), which past generations had deemed insane and fanatical, received a more positive reinterpretation as an inspiring call to action in this period.

 The standard editio maior of the various Greek manuscripts is that of Benedictus Niese, published 1885–95.
 The text of Antiquities is damaged in some places.
 In the Life, Niese follows mainly manuscript P, but refers also to AMW and R. Henry St. John Thackeray for the Loeb Classical Library has a Greek text also mainly dependent on P. André Pelletier edited a new Greek text for his translation of Life.
 The ongoing Münsteraner Josephus-Ausgabe of Münster University will provide a new critical apparatus.
-There also exist late Old Slavonic translations of the Greek, but these contain a large number of Christian interpolations.
+Late Old Slavonic translations of the Greek also exist, but these contain a large number of Christian interpolations.